-Host: Nate... that’s roughly 3 years of market returns in just 3 months!
+Host: Nate... that’s roughly three years of market returns in just three months!
 I get why you were so excited to share this strategy.
-Nate: Sure, but here’s the thing [Host]...
+Nate: Sure, but here’s the thing, [Host]...

 While results like those would be solid for most investors...